Talking about diabetes isn’t always easy. But opening up could make sure you get help with diabetes if you need it.

 We’re here for you.
 Our helpline is a dedicated diabetes service for everyone with diabetes, their family or friends, and people who are worried they might be at risk.

-It’s run by trained counsellors and open Monday to Friday, 9am to 6pm.
+It’s run by our highly trained advisors with counselling skills, and open Monday to Friday, 9am to 6pm.
 We can give you advice and support about diabetes – whether you need information about the condition, or just want to talk things through and explore what you’re worried about.

 It can be difficult to be open and honest about your diabetes with your employer.

 It’s natural to worry that people at work will treat you differently if they know about your diabetes.
 But a simple explanation of how it affects you on a daily basis is a good way to educate people and create better understanding between you and your colleagues.
 Your boss and team members will be much clearer on why it’s important for you to have breaks and take time off for health appointments.
 Here are some tips to help guide your conversation at work.

 Don’t be afraid to be upfront about your diabetes, but equally don’t feel under pressure to tell your colleagues everything.
 If you’d rather just tell them the basics about your diabetes, then that is up to you.
 Don’t feel pressured into opening up.

 Choose the space and time where you feel most comfortable.
 That could be in a meeting room first thing on a Monday morning or over a drink after work on a Friday.
 Wherever suits you best.

 Point colleagues towards us

 Diabetes is a very complicated condition, and explaining it in a short meeting with a colleague or employer can be difficult.
 You could take some leaflets with you, or suggest they look at our website to get to grips with the basics of diabetes.